freedomofpress/securedrop/docs/install.md

 ### Install SecureDrop

-Change into the `ansible-base` directory of the SecureDrop repo that you cloned earlier:
+From the base of the SecureDrop repo change into the `ansible-base` directory of the SecureDrop repo that you cloned earlier:

-    $ cd securedrop/install_files/ansible-base
+    $ cd install_files/ansible-base

 You will have to copy the following required files to `securedrop/install_files/ansible-base`: